NURSING: LVN 30 UNIT OPTION (LVN TO RN)

-Students with declared or suspected disabilities are urged to contact MJC’s Disability Services prior to entering the nursing program.
+Students with declared or suspected disabilities are urged to contact MJC’s Accommodations and Support Center prior to entering the nursing program.
 For more information, please call (209) 575-6225 or visit the Student Services Building, Room 112 on the MJC East Campus.
-Disabled Student Programs & Services (DSPS)
+Accommodations and Support Center (ASC)

 The California Board of Registered Nursing (BRN) protects the public by screening applicants for licensure in order to identify potentially unsafe practitioners.
 Statutory authority for denial of licensure is set out in the Business and Professions Code.
 Any student considering a career in nursing who has a criminal record is advised to go to the BRN website at www.rn.ca.gov and search Enforcement and then License Discipline and Convictions prior to applying to the ADN Program.

 Pre-Nursing students with a criminal record should attempt to have convictions expunged prior to applying for entrance into the nursing program.
 A criminal record may prevent students from clinical placement and therefore continuing in a nursing program.